-Matt is a graduate student in the Molecular, Cellular and Developmental Biology Program at The Ohio State University and joined the Lincoln Lab in 2013 following completion of his BS in biology from Cedarville University in 2010.
+Matt is a graduate student in the Molecular, Cellular and Developmental Biology Program at The Ohio State University and joined the Lincoln Lab from 2013-2016 following completion of his BS in biology from Cedarville University in 2010.
 Matt's research interests include understanding the molecular basis of myxomatous mitral valve disease using innovative in vitro and in vivo tools.

 Agata Levy, MS

 Agata is currently working as a Senior Research Associate at the University of Miami.